Verify Kryptos K4 Yourself

 This page does not ask for trust.
-It provides the data, the tables, and the derivations for you to independently verify every position of the K4 solution, and to audit the helper-card layer, the f-table, the gate, and the published structural signatures.
+It provides the data, the tables, and the derivations for you to independently verify every position of the K4 reconstruction, and to audit the helper-card layer, the f-table, the gate, the per-position forcing grades, and the published structural signatures.

 What's on this page